 I was reading about this issue on BBC News today.
 It is an old issue but it’s something that is still argued about.
 Gender selective abortions are generally illegal, even in countries where abortion is legal and unrestricted up to a certain time.
-There is, however, still a problem, especially among certain cultures of people wanting gender selective abortions; specifically, it is a salient problem in cultures in which it is common to want to abort a fetus if it is going to be a girl.
+There is, however, still a problem, especially among certain cultures of people wanting gender selective abortions; specifically, it is a salient problem in cultures in which it is common to want to abort a fetus if it is a girl.
 This has led to some doctors in the UK refusing to tell parents-to-be of Chinese and Indian descent the sex of their child (something that is another issue in itself).

 The point is that we are not supposed to abort a fetus based on its gender.
 Seems fair, it’s an extreme form of sexism and we are trying to remove all the “isms” from society.
 But why is aborting a fetus based on sex any more wrong than aborting a fetus at all?
 Side note: I am pro-choice, so this argument is not going to turn into an anti-abortion rant; however, I’m not certain how I feel about gender-selective abortions.